The Storyline Team

 Storyline titles have sold internationally, screened at Tribeca, Hot Docs, IDFA, and TIFF, and garnered numerous festival accolades, as well as Emmy, Gemini, and Canadian Screen awards and nominations.

-Barreveld is an active member of the Documentary Organization of Canada and of the Academy of Canadian Cinema and Television’s Documentary Film Committee.
+Barreveld is a member of the Documentary Organization of Canada, the International Documentary Association and the Academy of Canadian Cinema and Television’s Documentary Film Committee.